stingalleman/awesome-audiovisual/README.md

 - [da-Share MultiPlay](https://www.da-share.com/software/multiplay/) - MultiPlay is a Windows based program designed to play audio cues for theatre or corporate use.
 It is free to use.
 - [Linux Show Player](https://www.linux-show-player.org/) - Free cue player designed for stage productions.
 - [QLab](https://qlab.app/) - QLab is sound, video, and lighting control for macOS.
 - [REAPER](https://www.reaper.fm/) - REAPER is a complete digital audio production application for computers, offering a full multitrack audio and MIDI recording, editing, processing, mixing and mastering toolset.

 ### Audio tools

+- [ARTA](http://www.artalabs.hr/) - A collection of programs for audio measurements and analysis
 - [REW](https://www.roomeqwizard.com/) - REW is free room acoustics analysis software for measuring and analysing room and loudspeaker responses.
 Free SMAART alternative.

 ## Video